All Episodes

 Thanks for being here today and answering those tough questions.

-Dr. Barnard, same to you.
+Dr. Barnas, same to you.

 I think Kip and the doctors in the film have strong points of view and have gotten us to refocus on the role of food and disease.

-I do think the film scared a lot of you and that's why I wanted Kip to be here today to defend some of his thoughts.
+I do think the film scared a lot of you, and that's why I wanted Kip to be here today to defend some of his thoughts.

-In my opinion, I don't think you need to go all vegan as the film suggests, but increasing veggie consumption is definitely a direction I'm going to continue to recommend you all head in.
+In my opinion, I don't think you need to go all vegan, as the film suggests, but increasing veggie consumption is definitely a direction I'm going to continue to recommend you all head in.

 We'll be right back.